We used to live in communitites where we’d spend most of our lives with people we knew.

 And every single time they were telling us that we need to stand out if we want to get hired.

 The problem was that they’d turn around and teach us how to write the same old boring CVs and cover letters that everyone — I repeat: everyone — hates.

-If you hate writing it, you can bet your pretty little heinie other people are gonna hate reading it — or even worse; they simply won’t care.
+If you hate writing it, you can bet your pretty little heinie other people are gonna hate reading it.

-When all the choices are equal, it doesn’t matter which one they pick – even if that happens to be you, they won’t see anything special about you.
+Even if that happens to be lucky you, they won’t see anything special about you.

 So how do you write a cover letter that actually gets read?

 A cover letter seems like a necessary evil for most people.